Faculty & Staff - Theatre

 Since receiving his BA in theatre from Southern Illinois University, Jim has worked as a production manager and a technical director throughout New England.
 Jim is proud to have served as The Cape Playhouse’s first Production Manager and to have been Project Manager and Shop Foreman at Cyco Scenic LLC.
 In 2007 Jim received his MFA in Theatre Production from Boston University.
 In addition to his duties as the Production Manager at Suffolk University, Jim maintains his professional connections doing work both in the city and nationally by teaching, overseeing portions of corporate events, and managing theatrical productions.

-Steve is a graduate of Boston University's Design program, with concentrations in lighting and sound design.
-At Suffolk University he designs department productions, manages all student design/technical work calls, guest lectures on the use of lighting & sound design in theatre classes, and oversees upgrades and maintenance of the technical systems used in the Modern and New Studio Theatres.
-Steve also does freelance design work in Boston-area theatres and has been helpful in securing professional design and technical work for students interested in the field.
+Shannon is a graduate of Boston University's Design program, with concentrations in lighting and sound design.
+At Suffolk University she designs department productions, manages all student design/technical work calls, guest lectures on the use of lighting & sound design in theatre classes, and oversees upgrades and maintenance of the technical systems used in the Modern and Sullivan Studio Theatres.
+Shannon also does freelance design work in Boston-area theatres and has been helpful in securing professional design and technical work for students interested in the field.

 Communications Manager, Theatre Department & Modern Theatre